 Nikki: Do you remember the first time you started dancing?

-Nikki: Do You remember the first song you choreographed to? ( Earliest Memory)
+Nikki: Do you remember the first song you choreographed to?
+(Or your earliest memory)

 Nikki: Who are some of your biggest influences in the Dance industry?

 Jennifer: If I had to think of dance icons – Madonna, Louise Lecavalier, Michael Jackson, Bob Fosse.
 But at this point in my career, I’d have to say my Larchaud co-choreographer Jase Cozmic.
 He is one of the most versatile and strongest performers I’ve ever worked with or watched.
 He is creative, unique, and passionate.
 Both our similarities and differences are what enable me to push past previous work, and to keep everything new all the time.